awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-cdk-lib.aws_ec2.Vpc
-- *Default:* A VPC would automatically be created
+- *Default:* A default VPC is created

-The VPC the workgroup would be associated with.
+The VPC where the Redshift Serverless Workgroup is deployed.

 ---